Introduction / History

 As in Tibet, sacred inscriptions are written on prayer flags and planted near each house, and prayer wheels containing sacred syllables are kept in continuous motion as the Sharchop walk or rest.
 Illness is always believed to be caused by the devil or spirits.
 Lamas (spiritual leaders) read from the Buddhist scriptures to expel them.

-In addition, elements of shamanism (the belief that there is an unseen world of many gods, demons, and ancestral spirits) are reflected in magical ceremonies and superstitions.
+In addition, elements of shamanism (the belief that there is an unseen world of many gods, demons, and ancestral spirits) are reflected in magical ceremonies.
 Omens and demons are believed to have direct influence on life.
 Every village has its shibdag, or "god of the soil," which must constantly be appeased, and each house has its god, tab-lha, who must not be offended.

 What are Their Needs?